History of opera: United Kingdom

 In this period, one of the most prolific opera composers was Benjamin Britten.
 The most recurrent themes in his works were loneliness and pain, his major existential concerns, as deoned in his first work, Peter Grimes (1945).
 He then ventured into chamber opera, as in his works The Rape of Lucretia (1946) and Albert Herring (1947).
 For this he founded the English Opera Group orchestra and the Aldeburgh Festival (Sussex).
 In 1951, the Royal Opera proposed him to compose a second part of Peter Grimes, which resulted in Billy Budd, based on a text by Herman Melville.
-For the coronation of Isabel II he composed Gloriana (1953).
+For the coronation of Elizabeth II he composed Gloriana (1953).
 He dealt with psychological drama with The Turn of the Screw (1954), based on a play by Henry James.
 In 1960 he drew on Shakespeare for A Midsummer Night's Dream.
 After some religiously inspired works, Owen Wingrave (1971) focused on pacifism, one of Britten's preoccupations, whose premiere was on television.
 His last work was Death in Venice (1973), on the novel by Thomas Mann.
-She was the partner of the tenor Peter Pears, with whom she collaborated in numerous works.
+He was the partner of the tenor Peter Pears, with whom he collaborated in numerous works.

 William Walton was influenced by Stravinsky, Sibelius and jazz.
 In 1947 he was commissioned to write an opera for the reopening of the Royal Opera House in London and, after six years of work, he presented Troilus and Cressida, whose premiere in 1954 was not as successful as expected.
 In 1967 he premiered The Bear, a one-act comedy that parodied the vocal excesses of traditional opera.